dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

 Links to nowhere.

-**You can and should alter the text and images** as you please — make it be a landing page for your imagination!

-**Note:** no JS, or any external libraries or CSS frameworks are allowed for this assignment.
-You can do all of it was just the HTML/CSS from scratch.
-Don't worry it'll be fun!

 **Note:** You can and should use the [Chrome DevTools Inspector](https://developers.google.com/web/tools/chrome-devtools/) 🔍 to examine the structure of the original page.
 However, you'll find it is really messy and complicated!
 Although it is a good idea to inspect individual elements (for instance: a button to see how they styled the borders) it won't really help you much to try to copy more.
 If your code blatantly includes un-cited code copied from slack.com, that will be considered an honor code violation :warning:.
 Ask me if you have questions about this.

-## Where to Start?!
+## Dive Right In!

 🚀Start in your git repo for the project -- Please use the github classroom link provided in the Canvas assignment to create the repo automatically.

-🚀Open up Atom and create an index.html and a style.css file.
+🚀Open up Atom and create an `index.html` and a `style.css` file.

-🚀Link your style.css file into the head of your html file.
+🚀Link your `style.css` file into the head of your html file.

 ## Outline